apasim-io/hands-free-notes/README.md

 # hands-free-notes

+All components, other than the codebase and testing frameworks, will be located in the FinalSubmission folder.

 Created by Noah, Andrew, Wylie, and Will.

 The Swift Tests for UI and unit tests are in /HandsFreeNotes next to the XCode project container.
 The testing framework that uses these tests is built into the Xcode project and requires it to be opened in Xcode.